Corporate Services Contact Us

 Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 (COFEPOSA)

-The law under COFEPOSA employs powers of Directorate of Enforcement for preventive detention of persons defying FEMA provisions and smuggling activities.
+The law under COFEPOSA empowers the Directorate of Enforcement to carry out preventive detention of persons who defy FEMA provisions and engage in smuggling activities.

-How to Make Complaint to Enforcement Directorate (ED)?
+How to Make a Complaint to the Enforcement Directorate (ED)?

 1. Complaint through Other Agencies